Canadian police hunt for suspects after 10 stabbed to death

 “This is the destruction we face when harmful illegal drugs invade our communities, and we demand all authorities to take direction from the chiefs and councils and their membership to create safer and healthier communities for our people,” said Chief Bobby Cameron.

-As the manhunt stretched on while Canadians observed the Labor Day holiday, Regina Police Chief Evan Bray urged anyone with information to come forward.
+As the manhunt stretched on, Regina Police Chief Evan Bray urged anyone with information to come forward.

 “They have not been located, so efforts continue,” Bray said in a video posted on Twitter on Monday morning.
 “We will not stop until we have those two safely in custody.”